ujwalakopparthi/Income-Prediction-Using-Pyspark/README.md

 cd income-prediction
 Run the notebook:
 jupyter notebook income_prediction.ipynb
-📝 License

-This project is licensed under the MIT License - see the LICENSE file for details.
 🎉 Contribution

 Feel free to fork this project and contribute to improving it! 🚀